-Whether you live in the tiniest studio apartment or the largest homestead or somewhere in between, going vertical with your gardening can help you make the most of the space that you have!
+Whether you live in the tiniest studio apartment or the largest homestead or somewhere in between, vertical gardening may just be the answer for you to grow more of your own food, even in your limited space!

 Take a look at the Derveas Family Urban Homestead.
 This is a prime example of being able to feed a family on just 1/4 acre of land…due to a lot of vertical gardening.